Kalaiselvi-25/endee/ai-study-assistant/README.md

 ## 🧠 Use of Endee

 Endee is used as a supporting library for vector operations.
-Embeddings are stored locally and cosine similarity (NumPy) is used to retrieve relevant notes.
+Embeddings generated using OpenRouter enable semantic search, and similarity is used to retrieve relevant notes.

 ---